mabdullah2971/Portfolio/Airline Data Analysis/README.md

 * status: could check how many flights get cancelled by airline, city, etc

 ### ticket_flights
-* flight_id : conencts this table to the main flights table
+* flight_id : connects this table to the main flights table
 * amount: indicates how much the passenger paid
 * fare_conditions: the seat class they travelled in